ashmind/mirrorsharp/README.md

 ## API

 TODO.
 In general the idea is that "it just works", however customization is a goal and some options are already available.

+## Demos

+You can check out the demos if you clone the repository locally.
+After cloning, run `.\mirrorsharp build` to build and prepare everything.

 ## Testing